deenle/TinderBolt/README.md

-# Telegram Bot with ChatGPT for Dating practicing
+# Telegram Bot with ChatGPT for practicing a date

 ---